Savuti Campsite: Best Camping and Self-Drive Safari Guide

 The Savuti region in Chobe is home to large herds of elephants, and lions roam the area in significant numbers.

-With the plains, marshes, and dry Savuti channel, Savuti makes for an excellent area to self-drive and explore.
+With its plains, marshes, and dry Savuti channel, Savuti is an excellent area for self-driving and exploring.

 Mum-and-baby-elephant